 Creatinine and creatinine clearance blood tests

-The amount of blood the kidneys can make creatinine-free each minute is called the creatinine clearance.
-This can vary depending on age, sex and size.
-Generally, the creatinine clearance is a good estimation of the glomerular filtration rate.
+The amount of blood the kidneys can make creatinine-free each minute is called the creatinine clearance rate.
+As kidney function declines, creatinine clearance also goes down.

 Understanding an abnormal creatinine test result